Invasive species in Australia: Invasive birds

 Introduced birds considered pests include the common myna, the common starling, the spotted dove and rock pigeon (common pigeon).

-Initially introduced to control locust plagues, the Indian myna breeds prolifically in urban environments in the eastern states.
+Initially introduced to control locust plagues, the common myna breeds prolifically in urban environments in the eastern states.
 The myna poses a serious threat (such that it has been listed in the World Conservation Union's world's 100 worst invasive species).
-The bird has caused human health concerns due to the spread of mites and disease and it has also been known to force native birds and their eggs from their nests.
+The bird has caused human health concerns due to the spread of mites and disease.
+It has also been known to force native birds and their eggs from their nests.

 The rock pigeon in particular has acidic faeces and can damage human property, including historic stone buildings.

 Control

 Historically, control programs have struggled to curb the expansion and proliferation of invasive bird populations in Australia.
 A new program in Canberra has reversed this trend regarding mynas.

-Since 2006 the Canberra Indian Myna Action Group (CIMAG) has implemented an effective control scheme, based upon large-scale trapping conducted by volunteers.
-As of June 2013 the Action Group has recorded over 45,000 myna captures in the Canberra region since 2006.
+Since 2006, the Canberra Indian Myna Action Group (CIMAG) has implemented an effective control scheme, based upon large-scale trapping conducted by volunteers.
+As of June 2013, the Action Group has recorded over 45,000 myna captures in the Canberra region since 2006.
 This has reduced the myna's prevalence in the Canberra region from a ranking of third most prevalent bird species in 2006, to twentieth in 2012.
 This has correlated with anecdotal evidence of increased nesting activity and prevalence of native species in the Canberra region.
 Other volunteer organisations in Australia have begun to adopt the CIMAG model with similar success.

 Starlings and sparrows are currently closely monitored in south-eastern Western Australia.

 Despite the number of rock pigeons, many people continue to feed the birds bread crumbs and assist them to breed in great numbers.
 It is not illegal to feed pigeons in Australia, and many local proposals to cull pigeons have been rejected.

-Programs promoting indigenous plantations to attract native birds are an alternative method of promoting native species rejuvenation.
+Programs promoting indigenous plantations to attract native birds are an alternative method of promoting native species rejuvenation though this has caused issues with the explosion in the noisy miner population.